Outcomes from this project

 a.
 Don’t underestimate the impact of this news!
 For many it’s fundamental and profound, and will change who they are and how they feel about themselves.

 b.
 What does good support look like?
 It’s different for everyone.
-There are genetic genealogists, there are counsellors, psychologists, therapists, genetic counselors, people in the community who can give you support and who will understand that you (or others) are going through something profound.
-There are DNA experts and other professionals who can assist in interpreting results or records and giving you clarity.
+There are genetic counselors, there are counsellors, psychologists, therapists, people in the community who can give you support and who will understand that you (or others) are going through something profound.
+There are also DNA experts and other professionals who can assist in interpreting results or records and giving you clarity.

 c.
 There are some great support groups online, for example, Facebook hosts groups that some of my interviewees have said they found immensely valuable.